CesiumGS/3d-tiles/README.md

 Currently, tiles use a box defined by minimum and maximum longitude, latitude, and height (relative to the WGS84 ellipsoid).
 Note that this is not actually a box in Cartesian coordinates since the planes perpendicular to the ground are along the geodetic surface normal.

-This bounding volume works OK for the general case, but 3D Tiles will likely support other bounding volumes such as bounding spheres and oriented bounding boxes depending in WGS84 Cartesian coordinates.
+This bounding volume works OK for the general case, but 3D Tiles will likely support other bounding volumes such as bounding spheres and oriented bounding boxes defined in WGS84 Cartesian coordinates.
 The later will allow, for example, better fit bounding volumes for cities not aligned with a line of longitude or latitude, and for arbitrary point clouds.

 _TODO: screenshot_

 #### Will 3D Tiles support horizon culling?

 Since [horizon culling](http://cesiumjs.org/2013/04/25/Horizon-culling/) is useful for terrain, 3D Tiles will likely support the metadata needed for it.
-We considered it yet since our initial work with 3D Tiles was for 3D buildings where horizon culling is not effective.
+We haven't considered it yet since our initial work with 3D Tiles was for 3D buildings where horizon culling is not effective.

 #### How do I request the tiles for Level `n`?